bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
-    2.20.0+20190521 Add report of email domains and report of subscribers for a specific domain 2.19.1+20190225 Improve performance of searching for subscribers 2.19.0+20190201 Add report to show subscribers with bounce count > 0
+    2.21.0+20200306 Add page to run the inactive subscribers report from the command line 2.20.0+20190521 Add report of email domains and report of subscribers for a specific domain 2.19.1+20190225 Improve performance of searching for subscribers 2.19.0+20190201 Add report to show subscribers with bounce count > 0